Bern Airport: Other usage

 The aircraft of the air transport service of the Swiss Air Force are stationed at Bern Regional Aerodrome.
 These are two jets and two turboprops.
 The former ones are mainly used for VIP transport and particularly the transport of members of the Federal Council.
 They are also used for other purposes, for example deportations or to support international peacekeeping measures.
 The two turboprop DHC-6 Twin Otter and Beechcraft King Air are not usually used for VIP flights, but for the passenger transport as well as for the country's topography service.
 The Beechcraft 1900 is also used by the country's topography service for the same tasks.
 The two jets are a Dassault Falcon 900 and a Cessna Citation Excel.

 Additionally, Bern Regional Aerodrome serves as the homebase of the Federal Office of Civil Aviation.
 A base of the air rescue organization Rega is also located at the Airport, using a Eurocopter EC 145.

 Airlines and destinations

 The following airlines currently offer seasonal and seasonal charter flights at Bern Airport:

+The nearest international airports are EuroAirport Basel Mulhouse Freiburg, located 119 km north, and Zurich Airport, located 140 km north east of Bern Airport.